blacksector/propunk/README.md

-# VERTPUNK
+# PROPUNK
-Vertpunk is a fork of [Coinpunk](https://coinpunk.com/) modified for use on the [Vertcoin](http://vertcoin.org) network.
+ProPunk is a fork of [VertPunk] (http://vtc.li) modified for use on the [Procoin](http://www.teamprocoin.com/) network.

 ## Notice: Use at your own risk.

-Vertpunk is experimental beta software based on beta software upstream.
+Propunk is experimental beta software based on beta software upstream.
 Be Forewarned.
 Use at your own risk.

-## Who uses Vertpunk
+## Who uses Propunk

-Like Coinpunk, Vertpunk is aimed at developers, power users, and sysadmins interested in running their own web-based Vertcoin wallet.
+Like Coinpunk, Propunk is aimed at developers, power users, and sysadmins interested in running their own web-based Procoin wallet.

-Vertpunk is also used to power the open source web-based Vertcoin wallet service at [vtc.li](http://vtc.li).

 ## Get Started

-Vertpunk requires the [vertcoin-watchony](https://github.com/dayreiner/vertcoin-watchonly) version of vertcoind to function.
+Propunk requires the [procoin-watchony](https://github.com/dayreiner/vertcoin-watchonly) version of procoind to function.

 See the [Install Guide](docs/INSTALL.md)

-## Vertpunk is for Advanced Users
+## Propunk is for Advanced Users

-Like Coinpunk, Vertcoin is also intended for advanced users only.
+Like Coinpunk, Procoin is also intended for advanced users only.
 Kyle says it best:

 >## Coinpunk is for Advanced Users
 >
 >If you've never worked on your own server before, and don't know how to do things like backup your database, I strongly recommend using a desktop client or hosted wallet provider like [coinpunk.com](https://coinpunk.com) instead.
 Coinpunk tries to be simple as possible, but like Gitlab, it does require a lot of knowledge to be run properly.

-## Supporting Vertpunk
+## Supporting Propunk

-Vertpunk would not be possible without Coinpunk.
+Propunk would not be possible without Vertpunk and in turn, Coinpunk.
 Please see [below](#help) to see how you can help with the upstream project.

 * * *